Distortedlogic/Memehub/README.md

 ## Generate Fake DB Data

-If only running at approx 1 iteration per second then restart.
+If only running at approx 1 iteration per second then restart!
-Sometimes when started this runs slow.
+Sometimes when started this runs slow
-When running fast, its about 20 iterations per second, 18mins run time
+When running fast, its about 20 iterations per second approx 18mins run time for one month data (room for improvement)

     cd into Memehub-Backend
     npm run gen-db

+## Generate Typed Urql Hooks from GQL Endpoint

+cd into one of the frontend repos run `npm run gen`

 ## VSCode Settings

-Located in the .vscode folder in settings.json, copy into vscode settings
+Located in Memehub/.vscode/settings.json, copy into vscode settings

 - open vscode pallete with ctrl+shift+p
-- type settings and select Open Settings (JSON)
+- type "settings" and select Open Settings (JSON)
 - copy and paste contents of settings.json into VSCode Settings JSON

 ## VSCode Extensions